 Submissions should be of practical utility to trial lawyers and judges and provide current information on techniques, strategies, or the law.
 You may contact an Articles Editor prior to beginning a manuscript in order to avoid overlapping topics.
 (You can email us or complete our Author Information and Response Form.)

 Scholarly writing requires proper citation of authorities for legal assertions.
 Further, scholarship often benefits from citations to further material which may aid the reader in utilizing the provided information.
 The Journal follows the legal citation rules in the most recent edition of The Bluebook: A Uniform System of Citation.

 A manuscript may be co-authored.
 However, the Journal does not publish student authors or co-authors in the Article, Commentary, or Trial Techniques sections.
-Footnotes may be used in order to acknowledge the assistance of students such as law clerks or research assistant.
+Footnotes may be used in order to acknowledge the assistance of students such as law clerks or research assistants.
 (Note: We reserve publication of student pieces for Journal members only.)

-The Journal retains certain copyright privileges in order to facilitate reproduction on research databanks such as Westlaw and LexisNexis.
+Copyright remains generally with the author, though the Journal retains certain copyright privileges in order to facilitate reproduction on research databanks such as Westlaw and LexisNexis.
 Authors will be asked to sign an agreement that sets out the terms of publication.
 The Journal acknowledges the right of authors to use their material in future publication efforts, however.
 Reprint permissions are freely granted to others upon their proper acknowledgement of the Journal's copyright.